-A tireless and community-conscious advocate, Valerie M. Cartright is a Senior Associate at the Law Offices of Frederick K. Brewington.
-Throughout her legal career, Ms. Cartright has gained invaluable legal experience as a litigator which sets her above and apart from her peers.
-Ms. Cartright started her legal career in the areas of construction law, insurance defense, and general civil law.
-Since that time, she has broadened her exposure through practice in various areas, which include but is not limited to civil rights, family, criminal, education and labor and employment law.
-Her affiliation with the Law Offices of Frederick K. Brewington has allowed her to make large-scale impacts on the community while serving to preserve the civil rights and liberties of those individuals whose rights have been violated.
+Valerie Cartright is a Councilwoman in the Town of Brookhaven and an attorney.
+Throughout her legal career, she has gained invaluable legal experience in the areas of construction law, insurance defense, general civil and criminal law, civil rights, family, education and labor and employment law.
+Her previous affiliation with the Law Offices of Frederick K. Brewington allowed her to make large-scale impacts on the community while serving to preserve the civil rights and liberties of those individuals whose rights have been violated.
 One of the most fulfilling areas that she has worked in is the area of Voter Protection, wherein, through her office, she commenced litigation to uphold the Voting Rights Act and worked diligently to prevent unconstitutional and discriminatory denial of voters on Long Island.
-Ms. Cartright's efforts to protect the rights of voters is not limited to the courtroom.
-On election days, Valerie visits various communities on Long Island and serves as a legal tool to people in the community, working hand-in-hand with individuals who believe that their right to vote has been violated.